crownlessking/phpunit-ui/README.md

 ### Troubleshooting GitHub Downloads

-After downloading UTUI from GitHub, the permissions will be all messed up.
+On linux, after downloading `phpunit-ui` from GitHub, the permissions might be all messed up.
-After unzipped the UTUI folder, open a terminal and run the following command on the newly unzipped folder:
+If that is the case, once you have unzipped the `phpunit-ui` folder, open a terminal and run the following command on the newly unzipped folder:

 `sudo chown -R :www-data phpunit-ui-master`